What Is Stemming?

 Stemming vs. Lemmatization

 A related, but more sophisticated approach, to stemming is lemmatization.
-Compared to stemming,
+Differences between the two approaches include:

-The differences between lemmatization and stemming are shown below.
+Example results after lemmatization and stemming are shown in the table.

-See also: natural language processing, sentiment analysis, word2vec, n-gram, text mining with MATLAB, data science, deep learning, Deep Learning Toolbox™, Statistics and Machine Learning Toolbox™
+See also: natural language processing, sentiment analysis, word2vec, n-gram, text mining with MATLAB, Deep Learning Toolbox™, Statistics and Machine Learning Toolbox™